 An Introduction to Quantitative Sports Betting

-A comprehensive guide to profitable sports betting (and how I got banned)
+A comprehensive guide to profitable sports betting.
+No prior experience required.

 Introduction

 As a recent college graduate, I’ve noticed many of my friends getting into sports betting.
 Given that you can’t watch a football game without seeing 500 ads from FanDuel and DraftKings, I’m not surprised.
 I’m a sports fan who enjoys poker and other games of probability, so sports betting naturally caught my interest.
-I spent a few weeks learning how it all worked, then deposited a small amount into my first account to see if I could beat the bookies.
+After a few weeks of learning how it worked, I deposited a small amount into my first account to see if I could beat the bookies.

 In just three months, I placed over 2500 wagers and made more than \(\$5000\) in profit.
 These days, some sportsbooks won’t even let me bet more than a few dollars.
 While that’s a drop in the bucket compared to the volume of professional bettors, I learned a ton about the gambling industry, how betting markets work, and even a bit about sports along the way.